grafana/mimir/docs/sources/operators-guide/configuring/configuring-to-evaluate-rules-using-query-frontend.md

 # Configuring to evaluate rules using query-frontend

 Grafana Mimir allows you to configure the ruler to delegate evaluation of rule expressions to the query-frontend.
-In this way, it is possible to leverage query optimization capabilities (e.g. [query sharding]({{< relref "../architecture/query-sharding/index.md" >}})) in order to drastically reduce evaluation times.
+In this way, it is possible to leverage query optimization capabilities, such as [query sharding]({{< relref "../architecture/query-sharding/index.md" >}})), to drastically reduce evaluation times.

 ## Configuration